unibuc-cs/software-engineering-product-flowerpower/README.md

 - User-Friendly Interface: The interface, built with Angular, is intuitive and easy to use.
 - Notifications: Users receive notifications when a photo is uploaded to groups they are part of.

+### Planning
+We approached the Kanban methodology for task solving.
+We created tasks (issues) from user stories (milestones) and solved depending on their priority, without any sprints.

 ### UML Diagrams
 #### Class Diagram
 ![Class Diagram](images/class_diagram.png)